You may wish to see an introductory page to this section first.

 of the Consuls and the Pretors.
 Laborde

 At the end of the Second Punic War Rome controlled all the coast of Spain along the Mediterranean Sea and that immediately beyond the Strait of Gibraltar.
 The Romans called Hispania Citerior (closer to Rome) the coastal territories from the Pyrenees to Nova Cartago (today's Cartagena), a port south of Sagunto, and Hispania Ulterior (farther) those from Nova Cartago to Gades (Cadiz) on the Atlantic Ocean.
-In the following two centuries Rome extended its power to the inland regions and eventually Emperor Augustus achieved control over the whole peninsula.
+In the following two centuries Rome extended its power to the inland regions and eventually Emperor Augustus achieved control over the whole Iberian peninsula.
 He reorganized the Roman administration by dividing Hispania Ulterior into Baetica with capital Cordoba and Lusitania with capital Merida, whereas Hispania Citerior became known as Hispania Tarraconensis after the name of its capital.
 The temples and tribunals of the Forum in the Upper Town housed the ceremonies and the legal proceedings which were related to the Province, whereas a Forum in the Lower Town housed those concerning Tarragona as a town (also Merida and Cordoba had two fora).

 (left) Volta del Pallol (Granary); (right) its Roman structure which was part of the Provincial Forum